canonical/charmed-magma-orchestrator/README.md

 Deploy Orchestrator:

-**Note**: The magma-orc8r bundle is available on edge and beta channels.
+> **Note**: The magma-orc8r bundle is available on edge and beta channels.

+> **Note**: Elasticsearch is not part of magma-orc8r bundle and needs to be deployed prior to deploying the bundle.
+Elasticsearch needs to support both `http` and `https` requests.

 ```bash
 juju deploy magma-orc8r --overlay overlay.yaml --trust --channel=edge